Solicitors for company articles of association

 Without prior modification to your articles of association the employee will be able to retain his shares.
 The articles of association can be used to overcome this problem.

-Get in contact with us if you need solicitor advice on any aspect of company articles – drafting, review or issues relating to how the articles work with a shareholders agreement also in place.
+Get in contact with us if you need solicitor advice on any aspect of company articles – drafting, review, adapting or changing your company articles.
+We also advise on issues relating to how the articles work with a shareholders agreement also in place.